 GPS solutions let you find out how your drivers are behaving when you’re not watching.
 By monitoring driver behavior, you can assign drivers scores or grades according to their driving performance.
 Linxup makes this easy with Driver Safety Report Cards.

-Adding in a fleet management software like Fleetio lets you keep track of your drivers’ grades alongside other pertinent fleet data, giving you well-rounded visibility into your fleet as a whole.
+Adding in a fleet management software lets you keep track of your drivers’ grades alongside other pertinent fleet data, giving you well-rounded visibility into your fleet as a whole.
 GPS devices can also be used to register certain driver behaviors like speeding or harsh braking, and those events, when registered in a fleet management software, can be used to anticipate potential wear on a vehicle and demonstrate the impact of a driver’s habits.

 Develop a baseline